Register to get access to free programming courses with interactive exercises

 Perspective in CSS

 You can control the perspective in CSS using the perspective property.
-It can take any value that can be used to define size: px, em, rem and so on.
+We can use any value to define the size: px, em, rem, and so on.
 The property shows what position along the z-axis the element is located at.

-Note: that the greater the value, the farther the element will be from the viewer.
-This means that its transformations will be less noticeable than those of an object that's closer.
-But there's also a problem here, a low perspective value can deform an element in a different way than we expect it to.
+Note that the greater the value, the farther the element will be from the viewer.
+It means that its transformations will be less noticeable than those of a closer object.
+But there is also a problem here, a low perspective value can deform an element in a different way than we expect it to:

 .scene-perspective-200 {